South Korean president lashes Japan over wartime use of 'comfort women'

 His comments drew an immediate rebuke from Tokyo.

-Japanese Chief Cabinet Secretary Yoshihide Suga described Moon’s comments as “extremely regrettable”.
+Japanese Chief Cabinet Secretary Yoshihide Suga described Moon’s comments as“extremely regrettable”.

 Suga, speaking at a regular briefing, also urged cooperation between South Korea and Japan to tackle the threat posed by North Korea.